javascript-programming/jaav-tm/README.md

 Requires MongoDb in replication mode

-*update The statemanager in storing it state in a mongo database.
+*update The statemanager in storing its state in a mongo database.

 To install mongodb https://docs.mongodb.com/manual/installation